pulpgrinder/passiflora/README.md

 * Generate 60 petabyte binaries for a "Hello, world!" program
 * Engage in baroque configuration gymnastics

 Passiflora uses the system's own web browser control rather than bundling an entire browser into the executable, like Electron.
 Similarly, Passiflora doesn't provide a lot of integration with the native OS -- things like file open/save (i.e., upload/download), access to the mic, camera and speaker, gps data, etc. can now be done from HTML.
 Doing these things made sense back in the bad old days of incompatible browsers and highly-restricted web app functionality, but things have improved immensely since then.
 It's my belief that it's now preferable to work through whatever inconsistencies and shortcomings that remain than take the enormous hit of bundling an entire browser and native API in the executable.
-It's possible that some native integration will be added in the future, but the plan is to to continue doing everything with web technology that *can* be done with web technology.
+It's possible that some native integration will be added in the future, but the plan is to continue doing everything with web technology that *can* be done with web technology.

-Binary sizes for a bare program that simply displays "Hello, world!":

-Passiflora: 3.6 MB
+A representative Passiflora "Hello, world!" executable (in this case, a macOS app bundle) weighs only 3.6 MB.

 ## Prerequisites